aheckmann/node-email/README.md

   - timeout {number}
     - Duration in milliseconds to wait before killing the process.
       If not set, defaults to `exports.timeout` global setting.
+  - path {string}
+    - Optional path to the sendmail executable

   Global settings